#Secret World of a Starlight Ember

 Secret World of a Starlight Ember was created specifically for the exhibition and was sited over-looking Sydney Harbour on the MCA’s forecourt.
 The shimmering, polished stainless-steel sculpture spans 5m wide and is articulated by thousands of meticulously placed perforations that represent the marvels of a spiralling cosmos.
 By day, the sculpture absorbs and reflects its surrounding environment; by night the artwork illuminates to create its own burning constellation.

 This incredible artwork was made in UAP’s Shanghai workshop at the beginning of the pandemic.
 Due to travel restrictions, UAP’s team developed a new method of working which allowed Lee to apply her pattern without visiting the Shanghai workshop, as per her normal process.
 Lee was provided with a maquette to which she applied her constellational pattern.
 UAP’s Australian team 3D scanned the maquette and processed the file, which was printed on vinyl in Shanghai and applied to the artwork’s shell, guiding our fabricators to apply the perforations per Lee’s intent.

 Our lives are finite, even the stars are finite, and yet each of our lives has this resonance and ripple effect that goes on beyond us.
 The ember is each and everyone of us, and that secret world isLindy Lee

 our secret lives in every moment that we exist.

-I think its Image Credit: Ken Leanfore & Anna Kucera and Image Courtesy: Museum of Contemporary Art Australia (MCA)
+Image Credit: Ken Leanfore & Anna Kucera, courtesy of Museum of Contemporary Art Australia (MCA)

 Digital Model & Render